Loco Hauk Steam-Powered 6x6 Jeep JK Built by Kenny Hauk at 2017 Easter Jeep Safari in MoabPosted in Features on July 5, 2017

 A steam power system has many components, and so it is not the engine itself that is complex to build.
 There is the burner and the boiler (or steam generator, as we like to say).
 The steam flow is: intake from a poppet-valve, cam-controlled setup like a flat-head with the poppet valve right beside the head and a small channel taking steam from underneath the valve into the clearance volume.
 The exhaust is exactly like a two-cycle engine with ports drilled into the side of the cylinder at BDC (bottom dead center).
 About 30 percent of the steam stays in the cylinder after the pistons close off the exhaust ports.
 This is then compressed up to about boiler pressure, depending on the clearance volume, and this is fine for efficiency reasons.
 There are twice the power strokes per revolution in this steam engine than in a four-cycle engine, so it only needs half the displacement.
 Steam at about 800 psi and 800 degrees F has a higher MEP (mean effective pressure) than is found in a naturally aspirated four cycle engine.
 So, theoretically a steam engine can make more than twice the horsepower for its displacement than a regular engine.

 The camshaft is three-dimensional, meaning that there are four grinds for each cam follower/push rod/poppet valve.
 There is an inclined step between these grinds so the camshaft can be slid with a long lever.
 There is a subtle and very clever aspect to Keen’s design as the valves are slightly offset, about the width of the big end of the connecting rod, so that any one cam grind will actuate the two opposing cylinders.
 Therefore, only two sets of cams are needed for the four cylinders.
-The camshaft is conventionally located in the valley of the V. The cam grinds are long-cutoff reverse, long-cutoff forward, medium cut-off forward and very short cut-off forwards.
+The camshaft is conventionally located in the valley of the V. The cam grinds are long-cutoff reverse, long-cutoff forward, medium cut-off forward and very short cut-off forward.
 Cut-off is the standard steam terminology for the dwell time of how long the intake valve is open.
-For good fuel economy the intake valve is kept open for about 15% of the stroke so that the steam gets to expand and give up most of its power on the down stroke.
+For good fuel economy the intake valve is kept open for about 15 percent of the stroke so that the steam gets to expand and give up most of its power on the down stroke.
 On the other hand, if the valve is kept open most of the time, say 80 percent, then there is full pressure on the piston for almost all of the down stroke and more torque is made.
 This is what happens when starting from a dead stop.
 Once moving, and when the engine is turning more rapidly, less torque is needed so the cam is shifted.
 There are detents on the shifting rod to indicate each of the cam positions.

 The reason for the poppet-valve intake and two-cycle type of exhaust (known as a Unaflow or uniflow engine in steam-speak) is for both simplicity in making the valve train and for some very subtle thermodynamic efficiencies having to do with conserving heat because the steam cools down rapidly as it expands, thus cooling off the surrounding cast iron.